saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-apple-pay.md

 To give you an example, Android apps can be installed without any specific signing on whatever real device you want.
 With Apple you have two options, or you need to add a remote device to your developer certificate and the provisioning profile, so you are allowed to install the app on that specific device.
 Or you need to use an enterprise certificate where the Apple device that has that certificate installed allows you to install the app.
 Similarly, when you install an iOS app on a device, we re-sign the app with a Sauce Labs enterprise certificate so you can install your app on all Sauce Labs public/private devices.

 :::note
 Apple Pay has a limitation that it cannot work with an enterprise certificate.
-You need to use the developer certificate where the device has been added to the provisioning profile in order to make this work.
+You need to use the developer certificate where the device has been added to the provisioning profile to make this work.
 This can only be done for Sauce Labs private devices on which you have disabled the instrumentation.
 :::

 ## Apple Pay on Real Private Devices